jnaraja/React_ssr_project/README.md

 # React_ssr_project
-LinkedIn learning project, redux with ssr
+##LinkedIn learning project
+- Using Next.js to build SSR
+- Redux with SSR